 Recovery from a thigh lift generally requires around three weeks.
 Due to the tissue removal and re-draping, we advise our patients to consider bed rest for up to seven days.
 This helps avoid putting any pressure on your thigh tissue, and speeds recovery.
 Climbing stairs, squatting, or any strenuous activity of any sort is out of the question.
 Walking during these first few days should really only be to the bathroom.
 You’ll definitely need help around the house.

 You’ll have bandages and compression garments on your thighs.
 The compression garments will initially hold your sutured incisions tightly in place.
 Then as your recovery progresses they will help your thighs adapt to their new slimmer contours.
 You’ll wear your compression garments for one full month.

 You can’t sit for two weeks, to keep pressure off your sutures.
 After one week, we allow our patients to walk around the house, but driving is out for at least three weeks.
 After about six weeks you can resume your normal activities.

 Risks Of Thigh Lift Surgery

 Thigh lift surgery is a safe procedure, but it is complex.
 As with any surgery, there are risks of infection, poor wound healing, accumulation of fluids, and skin loss.
 With thigh lifts, other possible side effects can be asymmetry of your legs and numbness or changes in skin sensation in the surgery areas.
 In some cases, tissue sagging will not be fully alleviated or patient expectations may merit a secondary office procedure to fine-tune the contour of your thighs.

 Revision surgery may be necessary to correct these types of problems.

-If you are interested in Thigh Lift Surgery, and would like to see if you are a good candidate, call (713) 271-9000 to schedule a consultation.
+If you are considering Thigh Lift Surgery, and would like to see if you are a good candidate, contact us today at (713) 271-9000 to schedule a consultation.
 Dr. Altamira has plastic surgery offices located in Houston and Sugar Land, Texas.